 - The presentation of the original document or,

-- A copy of the original document provided that there is a sufficient justification for not presenting the original.
+- A copy of the original document provided that there is sufficient justification for not presenting the original.

 Our philosophy and evidence law:

 The Cyprus law firm Michael Chambers & Co.
 LLC has a straight-forward philosophy: you give us the facts and we will give the law, based upon which we will undertake your instructions and offer you the best possible representation.
 In other words, you discuss your case thoroughly, in absolute confidence, with one of our Cyprus lawyers.
-Then our legal team will review all the facts provided by you and proceed with the collection of evidence so that to achieve the best possible outcome for you effectively and efficiently.
+Then our legal team will review all the facts provided by you and proceed with the collection of evidence in order to achieve the best possible outcome for you effectively and efficiently.
 If you wish to speak to one of our lawyers, then please contact us: email@example.com